Elizabeth Warren’s plan to beat the other Democrats, and Trump? Her ground game, according to new campaign memo - The Boston Globe

-WASHINGTON — Senator Elizabeth Warren’s presidential campaign is girding for a difficult fight for the Democratic presidential nomination and has beefed up staffing well beyond the earliest voting states, according to a strategy memo distributed by her campaign manager on Friday morning.
+WASHINGTON — Senator Elizabeth Warren’s campaign is girding for a difficult fight for the Democratic presidential nomination and has beefed up staffing well beyond the earliest voting states, according to a strategy memo distributed by her campaign manager on Friday.

-The memo touted Warren’s extensive on-the-ground presence in states that don’t vote until after Super Tuesday in early March, telegraphing that the senator will be fighting to the end to win the Democratic nomination even as she’s lagged behind Senator Bernie Sanders and former vice president Joe Biden in national polls.
+The memo said Warren has more than 1,000 staffers in 31 states plus Washington, D.C., telegraphing that she will be fighting to the end to win the Democratic nomination even as she has lagged behind Senator Bernie Sanders and former vice president Joe Biden in national polls and lost her edge in early states like Iowa and New Hampshire.

 Advertisement